Kata Tjuta and Uluru; exploring the Red Centre

 View of the plateau where we walked.

-The view of the Kings Canyon rim on which we had walked.
+The view of the Kings Canyon rim, where we had just hiked, was truly spectacular.

 From the top, the view of the red country is spectacular.